 In fact you can get good refurbished computer displays for under $100, including 19-inch and 22-inch models.
 In fact, most suppliers of refurbished office computers sell dedicated dual screen PC packages, often costing less than $200.

 I left writing this section until the very end because it just made sense for you to read all the other information first.
-At least this way you can now make a more informed decision.

 - Laptops are small, powerful and completely portable, making them ideal for remote workers or telecommuters

 - Desktops are fixed in place, but offer far more functionality and processing power